GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 custom images.

-### Trainer CLI
+### Trainer command-line interface

 Our strategy will have the Compute Engine instance automatically kick off your training job on startup.
 As part of this kick off, it will have to provide the job with the appropriate parameters -- how many steps to train for, how often to checkpoint the model, which data to train the model with, what hyperparameters should be used in training the model, etc.

 It is helpful, if you intend to do this more than once, to assert a common semantical system across all your trainers.
-We provide a [boilerplate CLI](./wrapper/train.py) in this repo.
+We provide a [boilerplate command-line interface](./wrapper/train.py) in this repo.
 This interface is very similar to that provided by [TensorFlow estimators](https://www.tensorflow.org/programmers_guide/estimators), but can be used even with other frameworks.
 In the sections that follow, we provide you with both TensorFlow and with scikit-learn examples that demonstrate its use.

 ### Delivery mechanism